Advanced Learning in Kindergarten

 A district team will analyze all available student performance data and determine if the student is in need of services.
 Students demonstrating consistent academic performance two years beyond grade level expectation in literacy and/or math will be identified for domain specific services at their neighborhood or choice school.

-The file review process will be completed by the end of February.
-[All letters were mailed out via U.S. Mail by 2/28/20.]
+The file review process will be completed by the end of February [Dates subject to change due to COVID-19].

 In the second semester, parents and teachers of students identified as in need of advanced learning services will receive an Advanced Learning Classroom-Based Student Plan.
 Each child’s plan will explain his/her strengths as well as provide instructional ideas that the teacher may choose to utilize as needed in addition to the variety of differentiation practices already in place.